catedrasaes-umu/NoSQLDataEngineering/README.md

 * Entity _Rating_: With just one entity version and a couple of string **Attributes**.
 * Entity _Prize_: With another entity version, and a couple **Attributes**, being one of them a **Tuple**.

-A NoSQLSchema model may be obtained by aplying the inference process described here(#inference-process).
+A NoSQLSchema model may be obtained by aplying the inference process described [here](#inference-process).
 Once a NoSQLSchema model is obtained, it may be used for several things:

 * It can be visualized by using the NoSQL Schema visualization tool ([link](#nosql-schema-visualization))
+* It can be used to generate a differentiation model used to classify objects and visualize them in D3.js ([link](#data-visualization))
 * It can be used to generate a Decision tree to effectively classify objects of this database.
 Projects related are 'Entity Differentiation'([link](#entity-differentiation)) and 'Decision tree'([link](#decision-tree))
 * ...